bravedave/green/Readme.md

 * People - creates and maintains a basic people database
 * Property - creates and maintains a basic property database
 * Postcodes - creates and maintains a basic postcode database, complete with list of australian postcodes to import
+* Users - creates maintains table of users with designate for active and admin priveligde

 ## Installation
 ```bash